aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 === Type Inference

-Another factor to take into account is that the traditional cumbersomeness of static typing (due to lengthy, explicit type declarations) can also be regarded as a thing of the past; today most modern languages and type-checkers have built-in support for type inference: the type of a variable can be deduced from the value of its initial assignment, thus cutting down on what was perceived as boilerplate (redundant) code, while also preserving the benefits of static type checking @whyStaticCameBack.
+Another factor to take into account is that the traditional cumbersomeness of static typing (due to lengthy, explicit type declarations) can be regarded as a thing of the past; today most modern languages and type-checkers have built-in support for type inference: the type of a variable can be deduced from the value of its initial assignment, thus cutting down on what was perceived as boilerplate (redundant) code, while also preserving the benefits of static type checking @whyStaticCameBack.

 === Feature exchanges